Home Other Services Glaucoma

 If you have more than one risk factor for glaucoma, be sure to share that with your eye doctor.

-Treatment options vary significantly depending on the type of glaucoma and the stage of the disease.
-For many patients, prescription eye drops are sufficient, but some patients will need systemic medications and/or glaucoma surgery.
-Our glaucoma treatment doctors have extensive surgical experience with glaucoma patients of all types.
+Treatment options vary substantially depending on the type of glaucoma and the stage the disease is in.
+For many glaucoma patients, prescription eye drops are sufficient, but some patients will need systemic medications and/or glaucoma surgery.
+Our Grand Junction glaucoma treatment doctors have extensive surgical experience with glaucoma patients of all types, and we are experts in minimally invasive glaucoma surgery.

 Are You a Physician?